JerryR7/quantum-safe-proxy/docs/guide.md

        driver: bridge
    ```

-   > **Note**: Notice that we're using `image: quantum-safe-proxy:oqs` instead of including a `build` section.
+   > **Note**: Notice that we're using `image:` instead of including a `build:` section.
 This approach prevents the creation of dangling images.
+Choose either `quantum-safe-proxy:openssl35` for OpenSSL 3.5 with built-in PQC or `quantum-safe-proxy:oqs` for legacy OQS provider support.

 3. **Start the services**: